alexbartisro/MyIP/README.md

 4. Run 'python MyIP.py'

+5. Optional: make it run at boot, as explained here http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/

 The script will run every 90 minutes, deleting the previous paste and creating a new one, containing the current timestamp and your public (Internet) IP